ines-erp/knowledgebase/Diagrams/2 - Classes/Inventory and Service Management/Definition.md

 ### Attributes
 - duration
-- resourcesRequired (List of resources needed, e.g., tools, staff)
-- consumablesRequired (List of consumables that are items used during service delivery (e.g., cleaning supplies, spare parts).)
+- productRequired (List of products needed, could be from type resources or consumables, e.g., tools, staff, cleaning supplies, spare parts))

-## Resource (should)
-   Definition: Resources are the tools, equipment, or staff required to deliver a service.

-### Attributes:
-- resourceId (Unique identifier)
-- name (e.g., "Technician," "Diagnostic Tool")
-- type (e.g., "Human," "Equipment")
-- availability (e.g., "Available," "In Use")
-- cost (Cost associated with the resource, e.g., hourly wage or rental fee)

-## Consumable (should)
-Definition: Consumables are items used during service delivery (e.g., cleaning supplies, spare parts).

-### Attributes:
-- consumableId (Unique identifier)
-- name (e.g., "Air Filter")
-- description (e.g., "Replacement air filter for HVAC systems")
-- stockLevel (Quantity in stock)
-- cost (Cost per unit)

-## Category (should)
+## ItemCategory (should)
+This will be extended from the main class Category
 ### Attributes:
 - categoryId (Unique identifier)
 - name